wumm-project/wumm-project.github.io/TTN.md

   industries in China.
 TRIZCON 2017.
   [pdf](https://www.osaka-gu.ac.jp/php/nakagawa/TRIZ/eTRIZ/epapers/e2017Papers/eTan-China-Dissemination/eTan-TRIZCON2017-Paper-171012.pdf)

-The **main project directions** should cover to my understanding the structures
+The **main directions of the project at large** should cover the structures
 * of intra-company training,
 * of training and consulting in more complex inter-company business structures,